How to Setup Surfshark on Router in 2021

 - Select the Service tab and then Under OpenVPN Client, click Enable and enter information as shown below:

 - Server IP/Name: Enter the server address of your desired VPN server.
-You can find Surfshark server VPN name/address here
+You can find the Surfshark server VPN name/address here

 - Port: 1194;